 When I started out, and was in full learning mode, I was dedicating 40 plus hours each week to be able to get my business going.
 When I added the tax into it, I was so energized that I was spending 25 hours studying and doing tax exercises and then my networking for 2-3 hours a week and 5 hours doing bookkeeping work (and learning it too).

-Is tax consulting alone a full-time career, or do you need to supplement your income with other services?
+Is tax prep alone a full-time career, or do you need to supplement your income with other services?

 I could make this my primary source of income, and have calculated what I could do during tax season to work really hard for 3 months out of the year, and not as hard for the rest of the year.